 Almond milk - unsweetened original or vanilla almond milk is best.

 Hemp seeds - these seeds offer plant-based protein, omega-3's and give an incredible creaminess to the smoothie (source).

-Collagen peptides or unsweetened protein powder – these add a little extra protein powder to keep the smoothie filling.
-Just watch the added sweeteners if you’re using protein powder.
+Collagen peptides or unsweetened protein powder - these add a little extra protein powder to keep the smoothie filling.
+Use a vegan protein powder (instead of collagen peptides) to keep this recipe vegan.
+Just watch the added sweeteners if you're using protein powder.
 Unsweetened powder or sugar-free vanilla powder should work just fine.

 Baby greens - I love a blend of baby spinach, baby kale, and baby Swiss chard.
 Trader Joe's sells a blend called "power greens."
 They're perfect for this smoothie!

 - Pro-tip: make your greens last longer by freezing them!
 Just pop the whole bags in the freezer as soon as you get home from the grocery store and you'll have greens on the ready anytime you have a smoothie craving.

 Medjool dates - these larger, softer dates add a natural sweetness and fiber to the smoothie.

 Raspberries - the start of this smoothie show!
 When fresh berries aren't in season, frozen berries are just fine.
 I actually prefer them because they are cost-effective and add an extra frostiness to the smoothie.